-Demaintain full health 1.a diet is adequate and suitable for the production status and body condition e animal, especially pregnant animals which need a high fibre diet to fy their appetite 1.b sows of very poor body condition (e.g. BCS of 2 or less, see Appendix) been identified and are receiving additional attention 2.a re pigs are not fed ad-lib (food delivery is intermittent or rationed) and are fed as a group, at least 30 cm trough space is provided per pig for over 40kg liveweight so that all pigs can feed at the same time without ference from others 2.b re pigs are fed ad-lib sufficient feeder space is provided such that there is vidence of competition at the feeder, e.g. injurious behaviour diet is adequate and suitable for the production status and body condition e animal, especially pregnant animals which need a high fibre diet to fy their appetite 1.b sows of very poor body condition (e.g. BCS of 2 or less, see Appendix) been identified and are receiving additional attention 2.a re pigs are not fed ad-lib (food delivery is intermittent or rationed) and are fed as a group, at least 30 cm trough space is provided per pig for over 40kg liveweight so that all pigs can feed at the same time without ference from others 2.b re pigs are fed ad-lib sufficient feeder space is provided such that there is vidence of competition at the feeder, e.g. injurious behaviour sows of very poor body condition (e.g. BCS of 2 or less, see Appendix) been identified and are receiving additional attention 2.a re pigs are not fed ad-lib (food delivery is intermittent or rationed) and are fed as a group, at least 30 cm trough space is provided per pig for over 40kg liveweight so that all pigs can feed at the same time without ference from others 2.b re pigs are fed ad-lib sufficient feeder space is provided such that there is vidence of competition at the feeder, e.g. injurious behaviour re pigs are not fed ad-lib (food delivery is intermittent or rationed) and are fed as a group, at least 30 cm trough space is provided per pig for over 40kg liveweight so that all pigs can feed at the same time without ference from others 2.b re pigs are fed ad-lib sufficient feeder space is provided such that there is vidence of competition at the feeder, e.g. injurious behaviour re pigs are fed ad-lib sufficient feeder space is provided such that there is vidence of competition at the feeder, e.g. injurious behaviour following access to drinkers is provided: dry feeding systems nipples/mini bowls: 1 per 15 pigs (ad lib) or 1 per 10 pigs (restrict fed) bowls: 1 per 30 pigs (ad lib) or 1 per 20 pigs (restrict fed) wet and dry feeding systems a total of at least 1 drinker point per 15 pigs of which at least 1 drinker point per 30 pigs is provided as a separate water source from the wet and dry feeder wet feeding systems in addition to the water provided in the wet feed, at least 1 drinker point per 30 pigs is provided as a separate water source from the wet feeder water troughs, the length of the trough exceeds the following pigs <15kg: 0.8cm per pig pigs 15-35kg: 1cm per pig pigs >35kg: 1.2cm per pig s.b rate is adequate and water pressure is appropriate for the class of pig B.c ghs/drinkers are suitably located and at an appropriate height for the s of pig B.d ision is made to ensure an emergency supply of suitable drinking water

-FW.3.1 Image: FW.3.1.a On outdoor units where water is not provided in the farrowing arc, a documented plan is in place detailing how water will be provided on occasions when the sow's milk may not satisfy unweaned piglets' water requirements, e.g. hot weather or sow/piglet illness Image: Documented Water Provision Plan for outdoor piglets
+STANDARDS HOW YOU WILL BE MEASURED AIM: All livestock receive a daily diet sufficient to maintain full health FW.1 Key Livestock must be provided with sufficient feed REVISED ■ FW.1.a The diet is adequate and suitable for the production status and body condition of the animal, especially pregnant animals which need a high fibre diet to satisfy their appetite ■ FW.1.b Any sows of very poor body condition (e.g. BCS of 2 or less, see Appendix) have been identified and are receiving additional attention FW.2 Feed must be presented in a way that minimises stress and aggression REVISED ■ FW.2.a Where pigs are not fed ad-lib (food delivery is intermittent or rationed) and they are fed as a group, at least 30 cm trough space is provided per pig for pigs over 40kg liveweight so that all pigs can feed at the same time without interference from others ■ FW.2.b Where pigs are fed ad-lib sufficient feeder space is provided such that there is no evidence of competition at the feeder, e.g. injurious behaviour FW.2.1 Feeders and drinkers must be checked daily to ensure they are working and clean REVISED FW.3 Key All livestock must be provided with adequate access to a supply of fresh clean drinking water FW.3.a The following access to drinkers is provided: For dry feeding systems nipples/mini bowls: 1 per 15 pigs (ad lib) or 1 per 10 pigs (restrict fed) bowls: 1 per 30 pigs (ad lib) or 1 per 20 pigs (restrict fed) For wet and dry feeding systems a total of at least 1 drinker point per 15 pigs of which at least 1 drinker point per 30 pigs is provided as a separate water source from the wet and dry feeder For wet feeding systems in addition to the water provided in the wet feed, at least 1 drinker point per 30 pigs is provided as a separate water source from the wet feeder For water troughs, the length of the trough exceeds the following GUIDANCE A bowl is defined as a self-filling bowl having a (the filling must not be pig-operated) Provision is made to ensure an emergency supply of suitable drinking water can be supplied if normal supplies were to fail design capacity of at least 2 litres with a permanently available reservoir of water FW.3.1 All pigs over 2 weeks of age must have permanent access to water ■ FW.3.1.a On outdoor units where water is not provided in the farrowing arc, a documented plan is in place detailing how water will be provided on occasions when detailing how water will be provided on occasions when the sow's milk may not satisfy unweaned piglets' water requirements, e.g. hot weather or sow/piglet illness piglets

+Water Provision

+Plan for outdoor